|GS-I||159th birth anniversary of Gurudev -All about Rabindranath Tagore||Modern History|

 3.outer most layer having water and oil repellent behaviour.

 “NSafe mask has 99.2% bacterial filtration efficiency [at 3 microns] along with breathability and splash resistance.

 IIT-Delhi startup Nanosafe Solutions plans to launch the mask at MRP of ?299 (Pack of 2) and ?589 (Pack of 4)

-In one of the largest evacuation exercises named Vande Bharat Mission, the government will operate 64 flights between 7th and 13th of May to bring home nearly 14,800 Indian nationals stranded abroad due to the Corona virus lockdown.
-Minister of External Affairs S Jaishankar said that preparations for the operation has commenced and also urged the stranded individuals to stay in touch with the Indian embassies in their countries.
+In one of the largest evacuation exercises named Vande Bharat Mission, the government will operate 64 flights between the 7th and 13th of May to bring home nearly 14,800 Indian nationals stranded abroad due to the Coronavirus lockdown.
+Minister of External Affairs S Jaishankar said that preparations for the operation have commenced and also urged the stranded individuals to stay in touch with the Indian embassies in their countries.

-It id similar to the UV sterliser tower manufactured by the DRDO.
+It id similar to the UV steriliser tower manufactured by the DRDO.

 There is an urgent need for UV sanitisers at COVID-19 hospitals.
-Cleaning mobile phones using chemical sanitisers at times damages the touch-screen of smartphones.
+Cleaning mobile phones using chemical sanitisers at times damage the touch-screen of smartphones.

 Earlier, faculty from the Berhampur ITI had also designed and manufactured highly affordable ‘Aerosol face shields’ that could be used by front-line personnel involved in containing the pandemic.